ray-project/ray/doc/source/serve/model_composition.md

     add_3_output = add_3.add.bind(subtract_1_output)
 ```

 The `with` statement (known as a "context manager" in Python) initializes a special Ray Serve-provided object called an `InputNode`.
 This isn't a `DeploymentNode` like `ClassNodes`, `MethodNodes`, or `FunctionNodes`.
-Rather, it represents the input of the graph.
-In this case, that input represents an HTTP request.
-In [a future section](deployment-graph-drivers-http-adapters), we'll show how you can change this input type using another Ray Serve-provided object called the driver.
+Rather, it's the input of the graph.
+In this case, that input is an HTTP request.
+In a [later section](deployment-graph-drivers-http-adapters), you'll learn how to change this input using another Ray Serve-provided object called the `DAGDriver`.

+(deployment-graph-call-graph-input-node-note)=
 :::{note}
-`InputNode` is merely a representation of the future graph input.
-In this example, for instance, `http_request`'s type is `InputNode`, not an actual HTTP request.
-When the graph is deployed, incoming HTTP requests are passed into the same functions and methods that `http_request` is passed into.
+The `InputNode` tells Ray Serve where to send the graph input at runtime.
+In this example, for instance, `http_request`'s type is `InputNode`, so you can't call `request` methods like `.json()` on it directly in the context manager.
+However, during runtime, Ray Serve passes incoming HTTP requests directly into the same functions and methods that `http_request` is passed into, so those functions and methods can call `request` methods like `.json()` on the `request` object that gets passed in.
 :::

-You can use the `InputNode` to indicate which node(s) the graph input should be passed to by passing the `InputNode` into `bind` calls within the context manager.
-In this case, the `http_request` is passed to only one node, `unpack_request`.
-The output of that bind call, `request_number` is a `FunctionNode`. `FunctionNodes` are produced when deployments containing functions are bound to arguments for that function using `bind`.
-In this case `request_number` represents the output of `unpack_request` when called on incoming HTTP requests. `unpack_request`, which is defined on line 26, processes the HTTP request's JSON body and returns a number that can be passed into arithmetic operations.
+You can use the `InputNode` to indicate which node(s) the graph input should be passed into by passing the `InputNode` into `bind` calls within the context manager.
+In this example, the `http_request` is passed to only one node, `unpack_request`.
+The output of that bind call, `request_number`, is a `FunctionNode`. `FunctionNodes` are produced when deployments containing functions are bound to arguments for that function using `bind`. `request_number` represents the output of `unpack_request` when called on incoming HTTP requests. `unpack_request`, which is defined on line 26, processes the HTTP request's JSON body and returns a number that can be passed into arithmetic operations.

 :::{tip}
 If you don't want to manually unpack HTTP requests, check out this guide's section on [HTTP adapters](deployment-graph-drivers-http-adapters), which can handle unpacking for you.